Astralsparv/Picotron-Wiki/picotron_api/functions/scoresub/main.md

 It has been recorded that if you have a persistent system, you are placed on different leaderboards than without a persistent system.

+You can do networking with scoresub, seen in @HowfWuff's [inuchat](https://www.lexaloffle.com/bbs/?tid=156091).

+@HowfWuff has created a library for this, found [here](https://www.lexaloffle.com/bbs/?tid=155740)

 #### Format
 BBS: `{bbs_id}-{table}`
 Local: (Presumably, testing needed.) `_{table}` or `{basename}_-{table}`